rax-rpcr/break-fix/README.md

 ### Notes:

-During the build it could happen that the CentOS repositories become available or fails the OpenStack all-in-one installation.
+During the build it could happen that the CentOS repositories become unavailable or fails the OpenStack all-in-one installation.
 If that's the case, the script will retry to redeploy the ansible playbook until it's succesful.
-If something else besides ansible is broken, the script will exit.
+If something else besides that is broken, the script will exit.
 In such scenario, just rerun the script until the exit is succesfull and/or run `./breakfix-cleanup` if required.

 ### Cleaning up after you are done with all your labs: